Jeremiah 10:18

 For this is what the LORD says: "Behold, at this time I will sling out the inhabitants of the land and bring distress upon them so that they may be captured."

-For this is what the LORD says
+For this is what the LORD says:

 I will sling out the inhabitants of the land

-and will bring distress on them
+and bring distress upon them

-so that they may be captured
+so that they may be captured.”

 Persons / Places / Events